hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/README.md

 ## <algorithm>

-The algorithm demonstrates the usage of the `Driver` class, which interacts with a web browser (e.g., Chrome) via Selenium.
+The algorithm demonStartes the usage of the `Driver` class, which interacts with a web browser (e.g., Chrome) via Selenium.
 The steps involve initializing a driver, performing actions on the page, extracting data, and handling potential errors.

 **Step 1: Initialization**